Frequently Asked Questions

 Are there any double degree opportunities for this master degree?
 Where?

-Examples of Erasmus destinations are Barcelona (UPC) and Sophia-Antipolis (Eurecom).
+Examples of destinations providing a double degree are Barcelona (UPC) and Sophia-Antipolis (Eurecom), both within the Erasmus+ program.

 Are there a lot of lab courses in the degree?